toluwajosh/applied_python_programming_masterclass/1_advanced_python_programming/object_oriented_programming.md

         self.name = name
 ```

 `object` is the base class that all other objects `inherit` from.
-It allows us to use predefined functions or methods for a class, one of which is `__init__`. `__ini__` is used to initialize a class attribute when the instance is created. `self` is used to refer to the current class inside itself.
+It allows us to use predefined functions or methods for a class, one of which is `__init__`. `__init__` is used to initialize a class attribute when the instance is created. `self` is used to refer to the current class inside itself.
 An updated initialization of our `Animals` class will become;

 ```python
 # lets use a name to identify the animal